xrsrke/pipegoose/README.md

 **Implementation Details**

-- Supports training `transformers` model.
+- Supports training `transformers` model in Megatron 3D parallelism and ZeRO-1 (write from scratch).
-- Supports ZeRO-1.
 - Implements parallel compute and data transfer using separate CUDA streams.
 - Gradient checkpointing will be implemented by enforcing virtual dependency in the backpropagation graph, ensuring that the activation for gradient checkpoint will be recomputed just in time for each (micro-batch, partition).
 - Custom algorithms for model partitioning with two default partitioning models based on elapsed time and GPU memory consumption per layer.